IPA_MOD(3) IPA_MOD(3)

 This function is used for querying current state for a threshold

-have current state for the threshold, then it should set the thr
+not have current state for the threshold, then the return value

 If some function returns integer value, then it should return the value

--1 if an error occurred, else zero should be returned.
+-1 if an error occurred, else zero should be returned (if corresponding

 If a statistics module does not support some functions, which query